FREE Uber Tax Info Pack

 One of the best things you can do as a new driver is to connect with other new and experienced drivers in your area.
 There’s a huge community of drivers out there willing to share their experiences and answer questions.

 As far as online forums go, UberPeople is probably the biggest and best.
 It’s global but has a very active Australian sub-forum.
-You’re also sure to find in-person meetups in your local area.
+There are also Facebook groups, and you may be able to find in-person meetups in your local area.

 10) Start A Logbook